 - Donut Mess with a Cop: Poor Renko...

 - Fanservice: The numerous bedroom scenes with Frank and Joyce should qualify.
 Nothing explicit is shown, though, and in general the show is much lighter on nudity than its successor, NYPD Blue.

 - From the Ashes: Was followed by a short-lived Spin-Off called Beverly Hills Buntz which followed Det.
 Norman Buntz and Sid the Snitch as private investigators in Beverly Hills, California.

 - The Good, the Bad, and the Evil: In "The World According to Freedom," Furillo enlists the help of the street gangs to find the perpetrators of a gruesome night club murder.

-- Gang of Hats: Several of the gangs, since this trope was popular at the time.
+- Gang of Hats: Several of the gangs.
+This trope was popular at the time.

-- Goofy Suit: Belker worked undercover wearing a chicken suit in two episodes.
-He even made an arrest wearing it.
+- Goofy Suit: Belker works undercover wearing a chicken suit in two episodes.
+He even makes an arrest wearing it.

 - Heroic Wannabe: Captain Freedom!
 (POW!
 ZAP!)
 When he walks down the street, buildings shake and bad guys wet their pants.

 - Heterosexual Life-Partners: Hill and Renko.
 Not only are they unseparable at work, they keep bickering like an old married couple.